 4. The now-famous pooches

-Many of us cried along with Michael D at the loss of his beloved Síoda in 2019 and were overjoyed when he introduced us to Misneach, five months old and another Bernese Mountain Dog.
+Many of us cried along with Michael D at the loss of his beloved Síoda in 2019 and again in April 2023 when Bród passed.
+However, the country was overjoyed when he introduced us to Misneach, a five-month-old Bernese Mountain Dog, in 2021.

 These beauties have struck a chord with young and old in the country – my 10-year-old niece has recently written a story about Misneach!